 Under File tab, make sure to select the correct source tab.
 In this case, that’s Registers.

-Data from the additional Business Unit file is now being consolidated into the master sheet, along with information from the other 3 Business unit files.
+Data from the additional Business Unit file is now being merged into the master sheet, along with information from the other 3 Business unit files.

 Congratulations on setting up the Business unit performance and EBITDA template in Excel!